Monash-FIT3170/Me-Myself-the-Chef/README.md

 ```
 See the initialisation instructions in this document for how to add these files/directories to your local repository.

+## Versioning Strategy

+The versioning strategy for Me Myself the Chef is based on semantic versioning, which is a system where a number with three parts is used.
+The first number is the major version, the second is the minor version, and the third is for patches.
+The major number should be increased when making a very significant change, the minor number should be increased when making a smaller change, and patch is for very small changes such as fixing bugs.

+We will start at version 1.0.0 when Milestone 4 is completed.

+## Pull Request Strategy

+As no further work on this project is currently planned by the team, pull requests made to work on the Me Myself the Chef app will not be monitored.

+However, it is possible for anyone to fork the project and make a copy of the app for their own purposes.
+To do this, go to the project code repository, and click the "Fork" button near the top right of the page.
+For further information, please read the Maintenance Plan.

 ## Team Members